magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 CallingCard PIN
 ---------------

-| Used to authenticate through CallingCard.
+| Used to authenticate the CallingCard.